Articles About Seasons (46)

 A leap year occurs every 4 years in the Ethiopian calendar when one extra day is added at the end of the year.

-Also known as false dawn, zodiacal lights are rare optical phenomena that occur around sunset and sunrise in early spring and late fall.
+Also known as false dawn, zodiacal light is a rare optical phenomena that occur around sunset and sunrise in early spring and late fall.

 Leap Year in the Bahá'í Calendar